Quantum criticality and entanglement for two dimensional long-range Heisenberg bilayer

-{\it Entanglement entropy.---} The violation of area law scaling of EE in $1d$ quantum spin chains with LR interactions has been observed via density matrix renormalization group (DMRG) studies~\cite{KoffelEntanglement2012,Zehan2021}.
-However, apart from few works~\cite{Gong2017,kuwahara2020area} that discuss the reliability of area law scaling of EE in LR systems, the general scaling form of EE for 2d LR systems is unexplored.
-Meanwhile, with the fast development of QMC algorithms for EE computation~\cite{Emidio2020,zhaoScaling2022,zhaoMeasuring2022,demidioUniversal2022,panComputing2023,liaoTeaching2023}, the R\'enyi EE now can be measured with high precision and efficiency both in phases and at the critical points in 2d systems.
-Below we show the EE computed for our 2d LR Heisenberg bilayer.
+{\it Entanglement entropy.---} The violation of area law scaling of EE in $1d$ quantum spin chains with LR interactions has been observed via density matrix renormalization group (DMRG)~\cite{KoffelEntanglement2012,Zehan2021}. {\textcolor{black}However, apart from few works~\cite{Gong2017,kuwahara2020area} discussing the reliability of area law scaling of EE in LR systems, the important scaling form of EE for $2d$ LR systems is unexplored.} Meanwhile, with the fast development of QMC algorithms for EE computation~\cite{Emidio2020,zhaoScaling2022,zhaoMeasuring2022,demidioUniversal2022,panComputing2023,liaoTeaching2023,song2023resummationbased}, the R\'enyi EE now can be measured with high precision and efficiency both in phases and at the critical points in $2d$ systems.